 It should hopefully be possible to copy-and-paste that directly into a batch script using your favourite plain text editor.

 To enter it manually, first type in the “ECHO” followed by a space.
 Next, ensure your Num Lock is enabled, hold the left Alt key on your keyboard, and press the 7 key on your number pad.
 Save it to file (e.g. as “test.bat”), then double-click that file to test it.

 Please note that your results may vary here.
 Inputting ASCII characters this way may not work on all editors.
 It seems to work for me with Notepad++ though (an editor I highly recommend), and even with Windows’ regular Notepad.
-You may also find that the beep won’t sound on some systems.
-Internal speakers seem to be increasingly a thing of the past, and the beep won’t always be sent through a proper sound card instead.
+You may also find that the beep won’t sound on some systems, depending on how they are configured.